Nitmiluk National Park

 - Walking Tracks

-More detailed information can be found in the Nitmiluk Centre or in the Guide to Nitmiluk (Katherine Gorge) National Park Walking Map.
+- More detailed information can be found in the Nitmiluk Centre or in available park publications.

-Facilities include an ablution block with toilet and shower facilities, basic park furniture of wood barbecues and tables.
+Facilities include an ablution block with toilet and shower facilities, basic park furniture of tables.

-Please collect your firewood before entering the Park.
-The campground at Leliyn (Edith Falls)has unpowered sites only.
+The campground at Leliyn (Edith Falls) has unpowered sites only.